- Oops!Something went wrong.Please try again later.

-Ric Campo has been the CEO of Camden Property Trust (NYSE:CPT) since 1993.
-This analysis aims first to contrast CEO compensation with other large companies.
-After that, we will consider the growth in the business.
+Ric Campo became the CEO of Camden Property Trust (NYSE:CPT) in 1993.
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
+Then we'll look at a snap shot of the business growth.
 And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
 This method should give us information to assess how appropriately the company pays the CEO.

 How Does Ric Campo's Compensation Compare With Similar Sized Companies?

 Our data indicates that Camden Property Trust is worth US$8.6b, and total annual CEO compensation was reported as US$4.1m for the year to December 2019.
 That's just a smallish increase of 1.1% on last year.
 We think total compensation is more important but we note that the CEO salary is lower, at US$566k.
 We note that more than half of the total compensation is not the salary; and performance requirements may apply to this non-salary portion.
 As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$4.0b to US$12b.
 The median total CEO compensation was US$7.6m.

 Pay mix tells us a lot about how a company functions versus the wider industry, and it's no different in the case of Camden Property Trust.
 Speaking on an industry level, we can see that nearly 15% of total compensation represents salary, while the remainder of 85% is other remuneration.
 Our data reveals that Camden Property Trust allocates salary in line with the wider market.